tunewriter/rental-booking-manager/README.md

 # Rental Booking Manager
-Customized booking manager for rental using Google Sheet and Google Apps Script / JavaScript
+Customized booking manager for rental using Google Sheets and Google Apps Script / JavaScript

 **Features**:
 * Entering Bookings
 * Total Cost Calculation
-* Inventory,
+* Inventory
 * Overview page
 * Availability calculator which provides the available amount of items at any day